jum/htempl/README.md

 * withDefault(m map[string]interface{}, key string, value interface{}) returns the map making sure that the key key is present with the given value as a default.
 * map(args...) args must be an even numbered key and value pairs, map returns the constructed map.

-A recent talk on htempl for the Hannover golang meeting in the subdirctory slides.
+A recent talk on htempl for the Hannover golang meeting in the subdirectory slides.
 To view the slides online: https://go-talks.appspot.com/github.com/jum/htempl/slides/htempl.slide